 Tallinn is a city with fairy-tale medieval surrounds, rich history and plenty of unique and amazing sights.
-Whether you want to relax in style or explore and learn, Tallinn is a perfect European city break.
+Whether you want to relax in style or explore and learn, Tallinn is an ideal European city break.

-This guide will show you where to catch the best views, find the top attractions and eat the tastiest food.
-Make the most of your time by knowing exactly what to do in Tallinn before you even arrive.
+This guide will show you how to get to Tallinn, where to catch the best views, find the top attractions and eat the tastiest food.
+Make the most of your day trip to Tallinn from Helsinki by knowing exactly what to do in Tallinn before you even arrive.

 Table of Contents

 Day Trip to Tallinn from Helsinki – How to Spend One Day in Tallinn

 Before we dive into the best way to spend one day in Tallinn, I would recommend checking out these popular Tallinn activities.

 Tallinn Walking Tour

 One of the best things to do when visiting a new city is taking a walking tour to learn some history first hand from a local guide.

 This popular walking tour is the perfect intro to Tallinn and lasts anywhere between 2-6 hours.
 It will aim to show you the very best of Tallinn through the eyes of a local.

 Your guide will take you to the best landmarks and attractions around the Old Town while providing you with fascinating stories and insider’s tips along the way.